Home Car Accident Rideshare Accident

 Omaha Rideshare Car Accident Lawyer

-Transportation network companies like Uber and Lyft have become popular in Omaha in recent years, especially so since Nebraska allowed rideshare service providers to legally operate in the state.
+Transportation network companies like Uber and Lyft have become popular in Omaha in recent years, especially since Nebraska allowed rideshare service providers to legally operate in the state.

 While these companies may sometimes offer a convenient, cost-effective, and reliable service to Nebraska residents, it is important to remember that their drivers do not have the kinds of rules and regulations that professional taxi drivers do.
-In the event of a rideshare accident that injures passengers, Uber or Lyft will most likely make every effort to stay removed from liability, even if the company has the insurance coverage the victims need.
+In the event of a rideshare accident that injures passengers, Uber or Lyft will most likely make every effort to stay removed from liability, even if the company has the insurance coverage victims need.

 How Does Rideshare Driving Work?